Bobby Clarke: NHL management

 Following his retirement, Clarke's first stint as Flyers general manager lasted six seasons and included two trips to the Stanley Cup Finals in 1985 and 1987.
 After making the playoffs in each of his first five seasons in the front office, the Flyers fell off during the 1989–90 season and missed the playoffs, resulting in his firing by Flyers President Jay Snider.

 Clarke moved on to the Minnesota North Stars and spent two seasons as the North Stars general manager, one of which saw a surprise run to the Finals in 1991.

 Leaving Minnesota, Clarke returned to Philadelphia to assume the role of Senior Vice President during the 1992–93 season, and served as a mentor for young phenom Eric Lindros during his first season.
 Clarke moved on shortly after and took the general manager position with the expansion Florida Panthers, a team that set the expansion team record for wins and points during a season in 1993–94.
-He returned to the role of Flyers general manager prior to the 1994–95 season (Florida was compensated with cash and Philadelphia's second-round draft pick in the 1994 NHL Entry Draft), and he rebuilt the team into a Cup contender.
-During his second tenure as general manager of the Flyers, the team made the playoffs 11 seasons in a row but reached the Finals once (1997).
+He returned to the role of Flyers general manager prior to the 1994–95 season (Florida was compensated with cash and Philadelphia's second-round draft pick in the 1994 NHL entry draft), and he rebuilt the team into a Cup contender.
+During his second tenure as general manager of the Flyers, the team made the playoffs 11 seasons in a row but reached the Final only once (1997).
 Following a poor start to the 2006–07 season, Clarke resigned citing a possible burnout and a lack of desire.
 Clarke returned to the franchise on December 4, 2006, and was named Senior Vice President.

 Controversy and criticism

 Clarke failed to win the Stanley Cup over the 22 seasons he was a general manager with Philadelphia, Minnesota, and Florida.
-During his 19 seasons as Flyers manager over two stints, the Flyers reached the Stanley Cup Finals three times and amassed a regular-season record of 714–443–199, but for one reason or another always came up short of a Cup title.
+During his 19 seasons as Flyers manager over two stints, the Flyers reached the Stanley Cup Final three times and amassed a regular-season record of 714–443–199, but for one reason or another always came up short of a Cup title.
 Clarke's Flyers in 1985 and 1987 were considered underdogs to the powerhouse Edmonton Oilers, as were his North Stars to the Pittsburgh Penguins in 1991.
 In his second tenure as Flyers manager, the team lost in the postseason, frequently to lower-seeded teams.
 While goaltending was a strength during his first tenure with two Vezina Trophy winners between the pipes (Pelle Lindbergh and Ron Hextall), only Hextall in 1995, a combination of Hextall and Garth Snow in 1997, Brian Boucher in 2000, and Robert Esche in 2004 got the Flyers past the second round of the playoffs during his second stint.
 By contrast, the New Jersey Devils, their Atlantic Division rivals, were stable in net with Martin Brodeur and beat the Flyers in the Conference Finals en route to Stanley Cups in 1995 and 2000.